Thin Film Evaporator

 Evaporators are typically designed for specific applications.
 Evaporators may be concatenated into multi evaporator systems to achieve the desired performance objective.

-There are many different features that are important to consider when purchasing a evaporator system.
+There are many different features that are important to consider when purchasing an evaporator system.
 Typically evaporators are custom designed for the application.
-However there are many pilots scale systems on the market that allow the user to help define the appropriate evaporator combination.
+However, there are many pilot scale systems on the market that allow the user to help define the appropriate evaporator combination.

 Thin film evaporator purchasing considerations include the following: